kiwec/cho/README.md

 }
 ```

-node-canvas may require some dependencies you have to install manually.
+node-canvas requires some dependencies you may have to install manually.
 Follow [these instructions](https://github.com/Automattic/node-canvas/wiki) for more information.

 python2 and python3 are required.
 Default python interpreter doesn't matter.